Goldman Sachs profit beats estimates, boosted by strong equities trading

-(Reuters) - Goldman Sachs Group Inc (GS.N) reported a higher-than-expected quarterly profit on Tuesday as the Wall Street investment bank benefited from higher equities trading revenues.
+(Reuters) - Goldman Sachs Group Inc (GS.N) reported a stronger-than-expected quarterly profit on Tuesday as the Wall Street investment bank benefited from increased stock trading.

 The bank said equities trading revenue increased by 6 percent from a year ago to $2 billion, the second highest in four years.
-Goldman said clients were more active than the same period a year ago.

-Goldman said it benefited from higher revenues in equities client execution including an improved performance in cash products and derivatives.
-The bank said clients were more active than in the prior quarter.
+Goldman also said it benefited from higher revenues in client execution including an improved performance in cash products and derivatives.

 However, Goldman’s fixed income business suffered another disappointing quarter with net revenue falling by 13 percent.
 The bank said that reflected significantly lower net revenue from interest rate products and currencies.